CAADO/DH-liberalism-W2/notes.md

 Yep, it's all working well until...
 I need ana again.

 Next step involves downloading more things, things being the two R packages.
 Well, see you in a a couple hours Git, I'm getting a beer or something.

+After a short interlude to have a midnight hamburger,do battle with google books and to yell at a book from the 80s that messed up its citations, we have returned. conda 4.8.2 and python 3.7.6 both running fine

+right onto wget.
+Wget is installed, but for some reason conda isn't finding it in C. I think I know why?

+current error: 'wget.exe' is not recognized as an internal or external command, operable program or batch file.

+So far, I've attempted to troubleshoot through the discord messages other people have left, and I'm at the point where I'm pretty sure that the wget install was messed up

+new error: Access is denied.
+Going to try and run the shell as admin.

+after trying some more moving around, I managed to get a 'you can't do that dave' popup I didn't even know windows had.

+After attempting a restart, I went with my gut and reinstalled the program, this time with the 64 bit version.
+After a small amount of brutal failure, I got it working.

+the program is running, but it sure is finding a lot of bad file location, descriptors and the rest.